FRidh/rfcs/rfcs/0024-python-scope-package-set.md

 amount of work needed for writing and updating expressions.
 The `pypi2nix` tool uses `pip` to resolve dependencies.

-This is not recommended because:
+This is at the time of writing not recommended because:
-- non-Python dependencies are not specified upstream
+1. non-Python dependencies are not specified upstream
-- excessive pinning of dependencies can lead to an unsatisfiable set
+2. excessive pinning of dependencies can lead to an unsatisfiable set
-- curated sets need to be generated for multiple combinations of platforms, interpreter versions and implementations.
+3. curated sets need to be generated for multiple combinations of platforms, interpreter versions and implementations.
 That requires being able to check out the upstream database (PyPI) at a certain state.
 While technically possible, no solutions are yet available.